Force over Distance: Chapter 26

 “What brings you here?”
 Young asked.

+He nodded, then followed it into the dark, quiet corridor.
 “So,” Young said, once they were out of earshot of the mess.
 “I’ve been expecting you to show up and read me the riot act for a day and a half now.
-What’s taken you so long?”
+What’s taken so long?”

 Young raised his eyebrows.
 “Yeah?”

 “This is the form your subconscious chooses for me.”
+Its footfalls were eerily noiseless on the metal deck plating.

 “No, but—” it paused.
-Emily’s expression was hesitant.

 “But?”
 Young prompted.

-“He seemed to have difficulty separating me from the real Gloria.
+“There were indications he was having difficulty separating me from the real Gloria.
 This seemed—not ideal.”

 “He does not belong to this ship,” Young growled.
-“My whole purpose, within this shit system, is to remind you of that.”
+“My whole purpose within this shit system is to remind you of that.”

-They stared at one another, standing toe to toe in the hallway.
+They stared at one another, standing toe-to-toe in the hallway.

-“Switch to Jackson,” Young said, pushing his luck.
+“Switch to Jackson.”
+Young pushed his luck.

 “Why?”